PATIENT RESEARCH OPPORTUNITIES

 Please read through each study below and fill out this form if you would like to learn more.

-Sirolimus Clinical Pilot Study
+Sirolimus Clinical Study

 RRP-funded investigator Dr. Anupriya Agarwal discovered that the drug sirolimus may benefit RUNX1-FPD.
 Based on this discovery, MD Anderson Cancer Center is conducting a pilot study to evaluate the safety and tolerability of a very low dose of sirolimus, also known as rapamycin, for individuals with RUNX1-FPD.